Puppy Buying Guide: Finding the Right Breeder

 How to find the right breeder

 The Kennel Club is the UK registry and governing body of all things canine and they have an extremely comprehensive and informative website with a section on finding the right breeder / litter for you.
 The Kennel Club also have their Assured Breeder Scheme where members go through stringent checks before being accepted and have to follow guidelines as a breeder.
+Breed clubs and societies are also an excellent resource for finding recommended breeders.

 Be prepared that you may have to wait for the right puppy.
 Not all breeds have huge numbers of litters bred each year and so puppies will possibly be scarce.
 Also, do not expect to be able to pop down the road for your desired puppy, you may have to travel considerable distance.